UPDATED 28th September.

-With our blogger outreach and content writing services we are faced with the task of coming up with great blog post ideas for our clients.
-Coming up with a post idea is great, but it’s nothing without an interesting, irresistible title.
+As marketers, we are faced with the task of coming up with great blog post ideas for our clients on an almost daily basis.
+Coming up with a post idea is great, but it’s nothing without an interesting, irresistible clickable title.
 It’s what people read before deciding to take a look at the post.
-What good is writing an amazing blog post, that won’t get read or shared because of it’s boring title?
-A title is one of, if not, the most important component of a successful blog post.
+What good is writing an amazing blog post, that won’t get read or shared because of its boring title?
+A title is one of, if not the, most important component of a successful blog post.
 I believe it’s down to our remarkable titles that we have such good success rate getting guest blogs accepted!

 This is a bit of a long one, so we will help you out with some jump links!